sesteva/rush-deps-error/README.md

     cd libs/ui-core
     rushx dev

+You might have picked up the idea.
+Just go into the proper folder and run whatever command available in the package.json.
+Simply use "rushx" with it.

+## The CI

+    TBD

 if you would like to create a flow, checkout the 'common/config/rush/command-line.json' and the documentation https://rushjs.io/pages/configs/command-line_json/

+## Commons Tasks

-## Add a depedency to the Svelte App
+### Add a depedency to an App

-    cd app/svelte-app
+    cd app/app-a
     rush add --package xstate

-If any other projects in the repo are using "example-lib", you can update them all to "1.2.3" in bulk:
+If any other projects in the repo are using "xstate", you can update them all to "1.2.3" in bulk:

-    cd app/svelte-app
+    cd app/app-a
     rush add -p xstate@1.2.3 --make-consistent

 Note we have used the the shorthand -p instead of --package